rlporter24/Amplicon-dual-index-demux/README.md

    To open a shell, run the following command from the directory containing the ‘demux-image.sif’:\
    `singularity shell demux-image.sif` \
    This will bring you to a shell within the container where you can interactively run processes.\
-   __Note:__ Depending on your HPC system, you may need extra resources to work in the shell, so it is not recommended that you do this on a login node.
-You can use a compute node, or allocate resources using a job manager.
-An example Slurm script is included in the 16S-demux directory, entitled ‘submitSnakemake.sh’.

 5. **Run the test analysis**\
    To check that the set up was successful, run a quick analysis using provided test data.
 To do this, edit the Snakefile so that line 4 reads:\